MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 •	All Columns – Export all data associated with this event.
 •	Current Columns – Export only data in the columns that are currently shown in the grid.
 > [!NOTE]
-•	You can create an event tracing subscription for your Activity logs event that shows the same fields shown on the Activity logs page.
 •	Exports which exceed 10,000 rows, or take longer than two minutes to generate, are automatically canceled.

 ## Review individual activity logs